-As the snow falls on Scotland’s mountains and the ski season at the country's five resorts gets underway, properties no more than an hour from the slopes are attracting the attention of buyers.
+A new layer of snow has fallen on Scotland’s mountains and the ski season at the country's five resorts is in full swing.
+It is perhaps no surprise that properties under an hour from the Scottish slopes are currently attracting the attention of buyers.

 The region is always popular with lovers of the great outdoors, keen to access the scenic opportunities for walking, climbing and mountain biking on a year-round basis.
 However, during the ski season there is invariably a spike in demand for homes near the snowsports destinations spanning the north of the country from Glencoe and Glenshee, to the Nevis Range in the Highlands, the Lecht Ski Centre and CairnGorm Mountain.